When is Denver PrideFest?

-Lost and found items can be turned into The Center’s Information Booth at the end of Sponsor Row.
-After the festival, lost and found items will be brought to The Center at 1301 E. Colfax Ave.
+Lost and found items can be turned into The Center’s Information Booth on Sponsor Row.
+After the festival, lost and found items will be brought to The Center on Colfax at 1301 E. Colfax Ave.
 Call 303-733-7743 to inquire about lost items.

-How do I get to PrideFest?
+How do I get to Denver PrideFest?
 Where do I park?
 Which streets are closed?

-Information about parking, street closures, and bicycles are included on the Visitor Information page.
+Information about parking, street closures, and bicycles is posted on the Visitor Information page.

 Where should I stay for Denver PrideFest?

 Each year we partner with downtown hotels that support our community.
-Check out our Hotels page for more information and special rates.
+Make sure to check out our Hotels page for more information and special rates.

 Why does Denver PrideFest take place on Father’s Day?